toddje/gildedrose/Readme.md

 ## Authentication

-I chose a user-based authentication because in this situation the store can only sell to users who have set up accounts, and have a known delivery address, and a way of paying.
+I chose a Basic Auth user-based authentication because in this situation the store can only sell to users who have set up accounts, and have a known delivery address, and a way of paying.
 All of this would be associated with their account in a full implementation.

 This must be run over https when deployed to protect this information in the requests.